m8pple/elec50010-2021-verilog-lab/5-assessment/readme.md

 The peer assessment will be used for two purposes:

 - To provide aggregate feedback to each student so they know how they are performing
-- To modulate individual marks by _at most_ plus or minus 10% on the group oral mark.
+- To modulate individual marks by _at most_ plus or minus 10% on the group mid-term mark.
     However, in most cases the swing is likely to be plus or minus 1-2% (based on previous experience with peer feedback).